hai-vr/combo-gesture-expressions-av3/index.md

 In your Expression Menu, create a Toggle to control that Parameter.

 Add additional mood sets by clicking <span class="hai-btn">+</span> on the list, then drag-and-drop or select another *ComboGestureActivity* component.
-The number on the right is the value you need to set in your Expressions Menu for that Parameter Name.
+Just like the second one, choose another `Parameter Name` for that mood set, create an Expression Parameter and a Expression Menu toggle.

 *It is not necessary, you can optionally add a `Parameter Name` to the blank mood set.
 In that case, the first mood set in the list will be default mood set.
 This will allow you to add a toggle control to the default mood set in order to have an icon for it.*